build2-packaging/glbinding/README.md

 ## Usage
 Both libraries, `glbinding` and `glbinding-aux`, are provided in the same package `glbinding`.
-To import them in a `buildfile`, one would do the following.
+To import and add them to the variable `libs` in a `buildfile`, one would do the following.

-    import glbinding = glbinding%lib{glbinding}
+    import libs += glbinding%lib{glbinding}
-    import glbinding_aux = glbinding%lib{glbinding-aux}
+    import libs += glbinding%lib{glbinding-aux}

-In your `manifest`, you need to add `depends: glbinding`.
+In the respective `manifest` file of your project, you would then also need to add the following dependency.
+Feel free to adjust the version constraint.

+    depends: glbinding ^ 3.3.0

+## Configuration

+### Boost.Thread

+    config [bool] config.glbinding.use_boost_thread ?= false

+For its implementation `glbinding` allows to optionally use Boost's thread library.
+Set the configuration variable to `true` to use `boost::thread` instead of `std::thread` from the C++ STL.

+### KHR Headers

+    config [bool] config.glbinding.use_packaged_khr ?= true

 `glbinding` needs some standard definitions from the `KHR/khrplatform.h` header file.
+To be self-contained, it comes with its own version of that header file.
-The configuration variable `config.glbinding.use_packaged_khr` of type `bool` can be used to specify if the header file, provided by the package itself, should be used.
+Set the configuration variable to `false` if `glbinding` should use the KHR headers given by the system.
-It defaults to `true` and should be set to `false` if the needed header file is already available in the system's include directories.

 ## Issues
 - GCC [11.0,11.2) may not work due to a bug described [here](https://github.com/build2/build2/issues/158) and [here](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=101298).